Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Conclusion

 \section{Conclusion}

-We recommend different strategies depending on downstream task and pre-trained model: For a language with high quality parallel data but without a pre-trained model trained on monolingual data from that language, using a frozen (Englsih-only) BART model with additional parameters at the source side improves performance compared to a randomly initialised baseline.
-For this approach it is important to give the model positional information, with learned positional embeddings at the embedding layer, and fixed ones at the input to each Input Module layer.
+We recommend: For a language with high quality parallel data but without a pre-trained model trained on monolingual data from that language, using a frozen (English-only) BART model with additional parameters at the source side (the `input module') improves performance over a randomly initialised baseline.
+For this approach it is important to freeze the pre-trained model.
+We also give the model both learned positional embeddings at the embedding layer, and fixed sinusoidal positional embeddings at each layer of the input module.

-For a multilingual pre-trained model, we found performance improvements on some (mostly distantly related) languages for multilingual many-to-one fine-tuning, but most of these improvements were not statistically significant.
-For bilingual \textit{En} $\rightarrow$ \textit{Xx} fine-tuning we did not see any improvement, although the performance drops are small, and by freezing parameters we require less memory at training time compared to fine-tuning.
+For a multilingual pre-trained model, we found performance improvements on some (mostly distantly related) languages for multilingual many-to-one fine-tuning.
+For bilingual \textit{En} $\rightarrow$ \textit{Xx} fine-tuning we did not see any improvement, although the performance drops are small, and by freezing parameters we need less memory at training time compared to fine-tuning.
 For \textit{Xx} $\rightarrow$ \textit{En} bilingual fine-tuning it is important to unfreeze the encoder-decoder attention, and keep the rest of the decoder frozen.
-This approach can result in gains over simple fine-tuning, especially for distantly-related language pairs or those with out-of-domain training data.
+This can improve on simple fine-tuning, especially for distantly-related language pairs or those with out-of-domain training data.